nvwls/nvwls.github.com/_posts/2020-01-26-local-dev-env-part-1.md

 At first, I was hesitant to use .gemrc as the example because `:sources` is a symbol key in .gemrc. inspec does not handle symbol keys so I had to override the `subject` of the block.
-In the end I I thought others might has similar set ups so providing a working example for this corner case would be helpful.
+In the end I thought others might has similar set ups so providing a working example for this corner case would be helpful.

 As a chef shop, we have controls for .gemrc, bundler, Berkshelf, docker, and various other